 We work with the parent on the child’s next steps, outcomes and planning for the child

-Parent and child may complete a one page profile, planning for the child’s outcomes
+Parent and child may complete a ‘All about Me’ child profile, planning for the child’s outcomes

 We provide wow stickers for parent to share achievements and experiences at home

 Children may have a home/preschool/child minder/ nursery diary for sharing information

 We share news via letters and news time on tapestry